-- My last employer went bust in December (a good thing – out of that BrightCarbon was born), so they can’t really complain.
+- My last employer went bust in December 2011 (a good thing – out of that the presentation design agency that is BrightCarbon was born), so they can’t really complain.

 - This now-defunct employer obviously wasn’t really getting the right results from marketing automation – if they had, it’s far less likely that they would have gone bust (although we’ll never quite know the full story).
 I can say we failed, and it’s hard to argue, really.

 - I think that the opportunity for others to learn from the mistakes that were made is more important than any personal embarrassment I feel in being part of the failure.

 This story is primarily applicable to small businesses – we were only 40 people, under $5m of turnover.
 Larger businesses will still have some lessons to learn from this, but I’m not sure how many.

 So, why do I think we failed with Marketo and marketing automation?

 Our objectives for using a marketing automation product weren’t clear, and weren’t fully thought-through.
 We wanted to know who was on our site, and where inbound leads had come from.
 We saw lead nurturing and marketing automation as a bonus that could come later.
 But that meant we weren’t really prepared for the full feature-set.
 We were using a hammer to crack a nut.
 An expensive hammer.

 We didn’t have a marketing process to automate.
 Our marketing was very tactical.
 We might acquire a list, or attend a trade show.
 What we did next was ad-hoc, and not necessarily well thought through.
 We got a tool that would help us automate our process, but we didn’t have a process.